cd-slash/blackjack-game/README.md

   - [ ] Double is possible after additional cards have been dealt, but should not be
   - [ ] Split does not show additional player hand
   - [ ] Player stack > 999999 causes print overflow
+  - [ ] Double increases bet but does not remove incremental value from stack

 ## Deployment